chlehdwon/Individual_Research_22Winter/README.md

 * GRU-based VAE
 * GRU-based GAN

-I implement these 7 models(simply) by using keras and apply these models to each dataset.
+I implemented these 7 models(simply) by using keras and apply these models to each dataset.

 You can find more information in each notebook files